6639835/X-Plane-KeyboardInput/CONTRIBUTING.md

 Thank you for your interest in contributing to the ZIBO Keyboard Input Plugin!
 This document provides guidelines and information for contributors.

+## 📋 Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior through the channels outlined in the Code of Conduct.

 ## 🤝 How to Contribute

 We welcome contributions in various forms: